openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Each component part of the Open edX platform requires maintenance to ensure that it meets, and continues to meet, the project definition of high quality.
-That definition will include project standards, appropriate documentation, and fitness for use, among other things.
+That definition will include project standards, appropriate documentation,and fitness for use, among other things.
 That definition will evolve as project needs do and we learn what works and what doesn't.